 Weakly, weakly justified in that Finnick, like Katniss, was in the Star Squad and was not intended to be fighting on the front lines.
 As someone who is famous for fighting with a trident, they probably just wanted him to have it to be recognizable, the same way Katniss didn't have to get a military haircut and brought her bow.
 The only time we ever hear of him using it after that point is when he's fighting in close combat against mutant lizards.
 Otherwise, he's implied to use his gun.

 Not to mention there is some very odd squad formation.
 For some reason, the army of District 13 puts two sisters in the same squad, two brothers in the support unit, and Boggs, Coin's second in command, is frequently put on the front line.

-Apparently in Hunger Games land, the best formation for bombers to fly in is a VERY close V, low enough and at a speed slow enough that an ARROW can hit them.
+Apparently in Panem, the best formation for bombers to fly in is a VERY close V, low enough and at a speed slow enough that an ARROW can hit them.
 Even discounting their vulnerability to enemy fire, that is inside the frag zone of every single piece of ordnance currently in use in the world at this time.
 Unless they were dropping bombs essentially as explosive as grenades, that simply defies logic.
 With GPS or laser guided bombs, planes today can drop ordnance in excess of 20000 feet and still hit the target.
 Even World War II era bombers dropped their bombs from an average of 10000-20000 feet.